-Decree n°100/49 of 17 March 1979 concerning the creation of legal deposits of archives of the Republic of Burundi
+Decree $n^{\circ}100/49$ of 17 March 1979 concerning the creation of legal deposits of archives of the Republic of Burundi

 In terms of archives and records management there is no significant legislation, decree or ordinance.
-Nevertheless, if consistently applied, this sole existing decree, though it has many lacunas in many areas,, stipulates that all archives produced by both public and private entities should be deposited at the National Archives.
+Nevertheless, if consistently applied, this sole existing decree, even though it has many lacunas in many areas, stipulates that all archives produced by both public and private entities should be deposited at the National Archives.
 It also indicates that current and partially current records should remain in the service providers' archives (provincial depots).

-- Unfortunately, its implementation has been delayed due to the unwillingness of public authorities to enforce the application of laws and regulations. - This archival law is obsolete in that it is silent on matters related to the management and preservation of special media and new technology such as: magnetic tapes, videos, CD-ROM, floppy discs, flash drives etc. Nor does the law address any of the outstanding data archiving issues brought about by the implementation and use of information communication technology.

-- Finally the law is deemed confused because the title creates confusion: 'Decree n°100/49 of 14/03/1979 concerning the creation of legal deposits of archives of the Republic of Burundi.'
-We cannot distinguish exactly whether this decree concerns archives or libraries. - However, we can credit many laudable efforts to promote archives and information communication technologies which emanated out of bilateral and multilateral partnership with organisations such as the East African Community, the Belgian Technical CTB-Cooperation and international organisations such as the United Nations Office in Burundi and the World Bank via project PAGE.
+- Unfortunately, its implementation has been delayed due to the unwillingness of public authorities to enforce the application of laws and regulations. - This archival law is obsolete in that it is silent on matters related to the management and preservation of special media and new technology such as magnetic tapes, videos, CD-ROM, floppy discs, flash drives and similar devices.
+Nor does the law address any of the outstanding data-archiving issues raised by the implementation and usage of information communication technology. - Finally the law is deemed confused because the title creates confusion: 'Decree n°100/49 of 14/03/1979 concerning the creation of legal deposits of archives of the Republic of Burundi.'
+We cannot distinguish exactly whether this decree concerns archives or libraries. - However, we can credit many laudable efforts to promote archives and information communication technologies which emanated from bilateral and multilateral partnerships with organisations such as the East African Community, the Belgian Technical CTB-Cooperation and international organisations such as the United Nations Office in Burundi and the World Bank via project PAGE.